Defining the Difference Between the Branded Link and a Generic Link

 By customizing each of these 3 elements, you create your own unique branded links.

 But Why Shorten Links in the First Place?

 You probably think link shortening is about… well, shortened links.
-And whlie length of the link is important it turns out there are few more important reasons to shorten your links these days:
+And while the length of a link is important, it turns out there are a few more important reasons to shorten your links these days:

 - Tracking – being able to attribute clicks and marketing efforts of various campaigns.

-- Advanced features like changing destination URLs, splitting traffic, tracking affiliate commisions, or link retargeting.
+- Advanced features like changing destination URLs, splitting traffic, tracking affiliate commissions, or link retargeting.

 So, you have to create short links, but using a generic URL shortener weakens your brand…

 The solution to this problem is simple – create a branded short link.